Where to Stay When Skiing in Utah

 Basecamp Hotels and Lodging for Beaver Mountain Resort and Cherry Peak Resort

 Beaver Mountain Resort and Cherry Peak Resort do not offer traditional ski-in/ski-out lodging, but you will find various lodging options in the high-mountain towns of Garden City and Logan.
-Book a cozy stay in Garden City at Beaver Creek Lodge, WorldMark Bear Lake, Cozy Bear Lodge or Inn at Legacy Beach.
+Book a cozy stay in Garden City at Beaver Creek Lodge, WorldMark Bear Lake, Cozy Bear Lodge or the Inn at Legacy Beach.
 Or reserve a room at a recognized hotel brand in nearby Logan.

 Southern Utah: Cedar City and Beaver